actualbudget/actual/docs/transactions/importing.md

 3. Select the **CSV** option.
 4. Set up the fields to match the CSV file.
    - For the “CSV Fields” dropdowns, leave them as “Choose field…” to leave the related field blank.
 Otherwise select the column from your CSV that corresponds to each field.
    - If the date is not being imported correctly (the green date is how Actual interprets the date), you can change the date format to match your CSV file.
+If your date format is not shown in the dropdown, check that the date column is correctly selected from your CSV file.
    - If the file can’t be imported at all, try changing the CSV delimiter to match your file.
 (Let us know if your file uses a different delimiter that isn’t listed!)
    - You can optionally toggle on “Flip amount” if you want to negate all of the amounts in the CSV file.
    - You can optionally toggle on “Split amount into separate inflow/outflow columns” if your CSV file has separate columns for inflow and outflow amounts (also known as debit and credit).